 The Voluntary Agreement requires that the Steering Committee meet at least once annually.
-The Steering Committee convened on March 19, June 10, and July 29, 2021, and subcommittees also were active during the year.
+The Steering Committee convened on June 24, July 21, and September 8, 2022.

 Representatives of the signatories have continued to provide updates to state and federal regulators and other stakeholders regarding the ongoing execution of the Voluntary Agreement.